jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

  ![*OpenBSD*](https://upload.wikimedia.org/wikipedia/en/thumb/8/83/OpenBSD_Logo_-_Cartoon_Puffy_with_textual_logo_below.svg/128px-OpenBSD_Logo_-_Cartoon_Puffy_with_textual_logo_below.svg.png)

-   * Fork of NetBSD lead by Theo de Raadt end of 1995
-   * Founded by Theo de Raadt
-   * Theo was banned/left from NetBSD in 1994.
+   * Theo de Raadt was banned/left from the NetBSD project in 1994.
-   * He complained that they were developing too slow and not focusing on security.
+     + He complained that they were developing too slow and not focusing on security.
+   * Started a fork of NetBSD at the end of 1995
-   * OpenSSH comes out of this project.
+   * OpenSSH, OpenNTPD, OpenSMTPD, LibreSSL, OpenBGPD, and [others](http://www.openbsd.org/innovations.html "BSD Innovaations") comes out of this project.
      + [Microsoft recently became the first "gold sponsor" of the project](http://undeadly.org/cgi?action=article&sid=20150708134520)
      + Recognizing the standard of SSH (secure shell) they are moving to port and integrate SSH nativly to Windows.
    * Project is focused on radical implementations of security and safe coding practices--leveraging itself as the most secure OS.